TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 ##### Drozer

-Drozer<sup>[25]</sup> is an Android security assessment framework that allows you to search for security vulnerabilities in apps and devices by assuming the role of a third party app interacting with the other application's IPC endpoints and the underlying OS.
+[Drozer](https://github.com/mwrlabs/drozer "Drozer") is an Android security assessment framework that allows you to search for security vulnerabilities in apps and devices by assuming the role of a third party app interacting with the other application's IPC endpoints and the underlying OS.
 The following section documents the steps necessary to install and begin using Drozer.

 ###### Installing Drozer